-Walk through Old Salem and learn how about the rich history of African Americans in Salem.
-Visit St. Philips Moravian Church, the state’s oldest standing African American church, is being restored as an interpretive site for the African American experience.
+Take a step back in time as you walk through Old Salem one of America's most well-documented historic attraction and learn about the rich history of African Americans in Salem.
+Visit St. Philips Moravian Church, the state’s oldest standing African American church, an interpretive site for the African American experience in the south.

-The center has provided quality educational and cultural programming.
+The Delta Fine Arts Center has provided quality educational and cultural programming.
 Since its founding in 1972, the organization's goal has been to stimulate interest and pride in American arts and humanities, emphasizing the contributions of African-Americans.
 Programs in the visual arts, music, literature, drama, history and folk arts are offered.

 The biennial National Black Theatre Festival, held August 3-8, features more than 100 performances by the best black theatre companies in the world.
 Produced by the North Carolina Black Repertory Company, the state’s first Black professional theatre company, this festival allows participants to mingle with celebrities and take part in nightly receptions, parades, films and poetry slams.
 The North Carolina Black Repertory Company celebrates black theatre with multiple performances produced throughout the year.